When You Know There Is More: How Brenda Battle Learned to Read the Seasons of Her Career

 lessons, man, you got to have

-to have some, you know, get
+got to have to have some, you

-those emotions off those
+know, get those emotions off

-sleeves.
+those sleeves.

-And and I appreciated that,
+Right, and I appreciated that,

-to you in love, yes, it will, it
+you in love, yes, it will, It

 will, it can be received and it